are relatively simple to look after, but for those who may never

 at too high a temperature.
 Glass expands rapidly as it is heated.

-immediately after lighting it the chimney glass will have plenty of
+minutes immediately after lighting it the chimney glass will have

-wicks - the light generated is dim and flickers badly even
+twin wicks - the light generated is dim and flickers badly even

-when the flames are turned up high - I have trimmed the wicks - how can we
+when the flames are turned up high - I have trimmed the wicks -

 There are a few possible reasons why you could be having this